avsm/signpost/psp/lib/docs/writing_tactics.md

   truth port_from_year_20@Alpha:2222 would be issued.
 - **Resource** is replaced with the truth requested.
 A request for the truth gowns_to_be_worn@Alpha:2534 would be issued.

+## Tactic life cycle (aka. recycling for a sunstainable solver)

+When a truth is needed that doesn't exist in the tactic solver's bag of truth, the tactic solver executes tactics that are candidates for providing the truth.
+Tactics are run as separate processes and have a substantial overhead on startup.
+The tactic solver will therefore do its best to use an already started tactic.
+This requires some cooperation from the tactics:

+When a tactic has finished its execution, instead of terminating, it should report to the tactic solver that it is recycling.
+When recycling, a tactic should remove all state that it held from the previous invocation, and be in the same state it was in when originally started.

+A tactic can choose to remain active: never terminate or recycle.
+In that state the tactic will receive updates for all truths it has expressed interests in, and can therefore itself emit new truths to the tactic solvers in response to other changing truths.
+A tactic that has remained active, will not receive requests to resolve new truths.
+Instead a fresh tactic will be spawned, at great cost.
+It is therefore recommended that tactics do not remain active, but instead recycle as quickly as possible.
+The work that would normally have been performed by a tactic remaining active, can in most cases instead be given to the tactics daemon process (implemented shortly).

 ## Communication with Tactic